 Overview: What is acute and chronic pain?

 Ouch – the metal railing is red-hot.
 Without thinking, we withdraw our hand.
 The pain serves to protect our body.
 We react reflexively and remove ourselves or the affected body part from the danger zone.
 Pain also helps to notice a disorder in the first place in the case of cuts or organ problems such as appendicitis or inflammation of the teeth.
 Acute pain signals that something is wrong with the body.
 This is how we can remedy the situation.
+Sometimes, however, the pain becomes chronic and lasts longer than three to six months.
+Then it loses its character as a warning signal.
+Often it is associated with chronic other diseases, but sometimes the pain takes on a life of its own.
+It is then no longer linked to physical complaints, but occurs without external cause.
+Chronic pain syndrome is considered a disease in its own right.
+In this case, relaxation methods and psychotherapy often help better than pain medication.

 Pain (acute and chronic) – frequency and age

-The back, the joints: Around one in six adults in Switzerland suffers from chronic pain.
+The back, the joints: around one in six adults in Switzerland suffers from chronic pain.
 Rheumatic diseases and arthritis are the most common causes, followed by so-called non-specific low back pain without an identifiable cause or, for example, the specific low back pain caused by herniated discs.
 Here, the three core clinics of the interdisciplinary spine center at the USZ (rheumatology, neurosurgery and traumatology) can assist them as a point of contact for the treatment of somatic causes of pain.
 In addition, they support the colleagues in the pain service, especially in the case of non-specific and chronic pain.
 In total, around 1.5 million people in Switzerland are affected.
 39 percent of them are always in pain, 35 percent daily, 26 percent several times a week.
 For most sufferers, the problems are not new: on average, they have been struggling with chronic pain for 7.7 years.
 One in four has even been suffering from it for more than 20 years.
 This by no means only affects old people: In one large study, one in five of those suffering from pain was under the age of 30, and the average age was 48.

 Pain: Causes